before8now24/UCI-Projects/README.md

 Load balancing ensures that the application will be highly responsive, in addition to restricting access to the network.

 - Load Balancers are crucial, as they protect against denial of service attacks (DDoS) by analyzing the traffic coming in and then determining what server to send the traffic to.
 Traffic is distributed evenly among the servers that are connected to it, preventing a singluar server from getting overloaded.
 It's also verycommon for load balancers to have a health probe that periodically checks a machine is working properly before sending traffic.
 If a server isn't working properly, the load balancer will divert traffic from the malfunctioning server until the issue is resolved.
-A jump box limits the access that the public has to your virtual network because in order to access the other virtual machines, an individual needs the private IPs of the machines.
+A jump box limits the access that the public has to your virtual network because in order to access the Jump-Box you must have the private IP of the VW, as well as having access to the "key.pem" used to create the instance.
 A jumpbox allows greater control over access to a virtual network and its contents.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system traffic